auralia/nationstates-api-for-.net/README.md

 ## Downloads ##

-Source code downloads are available from [the project's GitHub page](https://github.com/auralia/nationstates-api-for-.net).
+Source code and binary downloads are available from [the project's GitHub page](https://github.com/auralia/nationstates-api-for-.net).

-Binary downloads of the latest version (0.1) are available from the [author's website](http://www.auralia.me).

-## Changelog ##
-* Version 0.1:
-	* Initial public release

 ## Copyright and License ##

 Copyright (C) 2013 Auralia.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: